 Caves and prehistoric art

-The area has a huge number of grottes (caves) and abri (shelters) that vary in interest level, archaeological value and beauty from uncomfortable and dull to significant and spectacular.
+The area has a huge number of grottes (caves) and abri (shelters).
 We think the best to visit are:

 Grottes de Cougnac Our local, only a few minutes (7km) from Mercadiol on the road to Gourdon.
-Two caves are open, both with fascinating limestone concretions ranging from delicate to dramatic (and look for tiny sleeping bats!).
 The main point of interest here is the prehistoric paintings, especially the frieze of animals – ibex, mammoths and deer – and the relatively rare depiction of a human form.
-The paintings date from between 25 000 and 14 000 years ago and are linked in style and subject to the paintings at Pech Merle (about 40 km to the south-east; see below).
-Highly recommended; numbers of visitors per day are limited; the guided tour takes about 1 hour with commentary in French, with some almost English translation.
+The paintings date from between 25 000 and 14 000 years ago and are linked in style and subject to the paintings at Pech Merle (about 40 km to the south-east).
 Closed Nov to March.
 T 05 65 41 47 54; www.grottesdecougnac.com

-Pech Merle (near Cahors) One of the most impressive caves, this is well worth including on a tour of the Célé river valley, near Cahors, and perhaps staying overnight at the village of Cabrerets – one hotel has a pleasant terrace beside the river.
-Or you can visit it on a day tour (it is a little over an hour or so each way), there is a restaurant close by or you can pack a picnic to eat in the grounds.
-Seven galleries are open to the public.
-They are vast and contain some of the best paintings in the region, including a frieze of animals similar to the one at Cougnac, two dotted horses (one in semi-relief), another rare depiction of a human figure, and the footprints of a teenage boy preserved in mud hardened to stone – quite eerie.
-The entrance fee includes the museum.
-Highly recommended; numbers of visitors per day are limited and in summer places must be reserved by telephone at least 24 hours in advance; the guided tour takes about 1 hour with commentary in French and notes in English (take a small torch).
+Pech Merle (near Cahors) One of the most impressive caves, this is well worth including on a tour of the Célé river valley.
+You can visit it on a day tour (it is a little over an hour or so each way), there is a restaurant close by or you can picnic in the grounds.
+Paintings in the vast cave galleries include a frieze of animals, dotted horses (one in semi-relief) and another rare depiction of a human figure; also here are footprints of a teenage boy preserved in mud hardened to stone.
+Numbers of visitors per day are limited and in summer places must be reserved at least 24 hours in advance.

-Gouffre de Padirac An amazing hole in the ground leading to an underground river and lake; a guide ferries you across the cool waters in a flat-bottomed boat, after which you can explore the main chamber, return to the boat, then climb back to the lift which returns you to the surface (they take a photo in the boat which you can buy at the end of the visit if you wish).
+Gouffre de Padirac An amazing hole in the ground leading to an underground river and lake; a guide ferries you across the cool waters in a flat-bottomed boat, after which you can explore the main chamber, return to the boat, then climb back to the lift which returns you to the surface.
 Impressive.
-Cold, so take a jacket or warm sweater at the very least.
-Go early to avoid the crowds.
-A day’s outing, including a picnic lunch above-ground is OK in summer.
-Since the visit to the Gouffre itself takes about 2 hours it is sometimes better to leave very small children at Mercadiol with an adult who prefers fresh air to subterranean rivers.
-Closed for lunch between 12.00 and 2.00 pm and in the winter months (open end March to early November).
+Cold, so take a jacket or warm sweater at the very least and in summer go early to avoid the crowds.

-Les Eyzies The town is a centre of local prehistory, and has several well-known caves within easy reach of it.
-It also has a state-of-the art Museum of Prehistory, with excellent audiovisuals and a jaw-dropping collection of prehistoric tools, artwork, etc. (open all year, closed Tues – and for lunch).
-There is a well-organised Syndicat d’ Initiative office near the museum with good maps, guides and other information on caves, abris (shelters) and other prehistoric topics.
+Les Eyzies The town is a centre of local prehistory, and has several well-known caves within easy reach of it and is the location of a state-of-the art Museum of Prehistory, with excellent audiovisuals and a jaw-dropping collection of prehistoric tools, artwork, etc. (open all year, closed Tues – and for lunch).

 Lacave Twelve galleries feature extraordinary stalactites and underground lakes and are reached by a lift and small open electric train.
 This can be scary but it’s worth a visit unless you’re claustrophobic.